AbhishekRajbhar01/CODTECH-Task-1/README.md

 4. **Email 3**: One week later, follow-up with a discount code or offer.

 ## Conclusion
 Mailchimp simplifies marketing automation, allowing for better customer engagement through personalized emails, segmentation, and real-time analytics.
-Start with simple automations and scale up as you gain insights into audience behavior.